Federated Mutual Insurance Company

-Federated Mutual Insurance Company (Federated) is an American insurance company that is the direct writer of property and casualty insurance products with headquarters in Owatonna, Minnesota.
-As of 2019, the Company had approximately 2,600 employees and operated in 48 states, with several service offices located throughout the country.
+Federated Mutual Insurance Company (Federated) is an American insurance company that is the direct writer of property, casualty, life, disability income, surety, and workers compensation insurance products with headquarters in Owatonna, Minnesota.
+As of 2026, the Company had approximately 3,000 employees and operated in 48 states, with several service offices located throughout the country.
 Federated has an A. M. Best credit rating of "A+ (Superior)."